 Tony Taylor, who played nineteen years in the major leagues, was an immensely popular player in Philadelphia, and spent most of his career as a member of the Philadelphia Phillies.

-Taylor, although he won no Gold Gloves, was a decent enough fielder who showed good range in his younger years at second base, and while he wasn't a great hitter, usually had a respectable batting average along with some stolen bases.
+Although he won no Gold Gloves, Tony was a decent enough fielder who showed good range in his younger years at second base, and while he was not a great hitter, he usually had a respectable batting average along with some stolen bases.
 On June 21, 1964, he made a spectacular diving play to save Jim Bunning's perfect game against the New York Mets at Shea Stadium.
 His best year with the bat was 1970, at age 34, when he posted a line of .301/.374/.462 (the team hit .238).
 He had six separate years where he stole at least 20 bases.

-With 2,195 lifetime major league games, Tony ranks high on the list of major leaguers who played the most games without ever appearing in a World Series.
-Taylor and his teammate Johnny Callison are believed to have been the first players to have been the victims of six no-hitters.
+With 2,195 lifetime games, Tony ranks high on the list of major leaguers who played the most games without ever appearing in a World Series.
+Taylor and his teammate, Johnny Callison, are believed to have been the first players to have been the victims of six no-hitters.
 These were all against the Phillies between 1960 and 1969.
 Bert Campaneris tied this apparent record in 1977.
 His 15 seasons with the Phillies are the third most in franchise history; he was also the franchise's all-time leader for games played at second base until passed by Chase Utley.

 He worked for the Phillies as a minor league manager during the 1980s, managing the Spartanburg Traders and later the Oklahoma City 89ers in 1982, the Peninsula Pilots in 1983, the Reading Phillies in 1985, and the Utica Blue Sox in 1986 and 1987.
 He was a coach for the Shreveport Captains in 1990-1991 and Phoenix Firebirds in 1992.